-The first graph below shows the state-of-charge versus voltage (various discharge rates).
+The first graph below shows the state-of-charge versus voltage at a 1C discharge rate.
 Typically, lithium batteries require advanced methods like current counting to track the charge level.
-As seen from the graph, the voltage only varies .4V for nearly 80% of the discharge cycle at 25 Deg C. 13.4V is a good indication of full charge, while 12.7V is an indication of a discharged battery at 25 Deg C.
+As seen from the graph, the voltage only varies .8V for nearly 80% of the discharge cycle at 25°C. 26.8V is a good indication of full charge, while 25.5V is an indication of a discharged battery at 25°C.

-The graph below also illustrates that usable Ah is nearly the same regardless of the discharge rate (discharge graph lines are nearly on top of each other), with the voltage remaining above 11.5V for most of the discharge cycle.
+The graph below illustrates that usable Ah is nearly the same regardless of the discharge rate (discharge graph lines are nearly on top of each other), with the voltage remaining above 23V for most of the discharge cycle.